Main content start

 Faculty host: Todd Martinez

 Diptarka Hait comes to Stanford from the University of California, Berkeley, where he earned a doctorate in physical chemistry.
 His interests lie in computational quantum chemistry, and he has conducted research into how X-rays can be used to study chemical transformations.
 His graduate work was highly productive, leading to more than 20 publications.
-As a Science Fellow, Hait aims to use the tools of physics and mathematics to advance understanding of photocatalysts and chemistry in general.
+As a Science Fellow, Hait uses the tools of physics and mathematics to advance understanding of photocatalysts and chemistry in general.
 He also enjoys sharing his love of science as a teacher and mentor to younger scientists.

 Faculty Host: Anne Dekas

 Alexander Jaffe studies microbial ecology and evolution, with a special interest in microbial metabolism.
-As a Stanford Science Fellow, he plans to investigate how lifeforms in the deepest parts of the ocean contribute to the global carbon cycle, with implications for efforts to mitigate climate change.
+As a Stanford Science Fellow, he investigates how lifeforms in the deepest parts of the ocean contribute to the global carbon cycle, with implications for efforts to mitigate climate change.
 Jaffe earned a doctorate in microbiology at the University of California, Berkeley, where he has was involved in the CLEAR Project, which encourages early-career scientists to communicate with the public and be involved in their communities.
 In collaboration with Girls Who Code/College Track, he offered an introductory course in Python programming for high school students in Oakland.

 Faculty host: Xiaojing Gao

 Noa Katz earned a doctorate at the Technion, Israel Institute of Technology, and came to Stanford as a postdoctoral scholar in 2021.
-As a Science Fellow, she will pursue research at the intersection of physics, engineering, and the life sciences.
+As a Science Fellow, she pursues research at the intersection of physics, engineering, and the life sciences.
 Katz uses synthetic gene circuits to understand and manipulate the mechanics of neuro-regeneration in the human body, with therapeutic applications.
 She is the recipient of a Fulbright Scholarship and the Weizmann Institute of Science-Israel National Postdoctoral Award for Advancing Women in Science.
 She has long been involved in the iGEM international competition for students in synthetic biology, first as a participant and later as a mentor.

 Faculty host: Liqun Luo

 Cheng Lyu studied physics and computational biology at Peking University and went on to a doctorate in neuroscience at the Rockefeller University, where his experimental research yielded discoveries about how the brains of fruit files help them better navigate in space via vector computations.
-As a Stanford Science Fellow, Lyu will study how neural circuits, specifically the fly’s olfactory circuit, are assembled during the brain’s development.
+As a Stanford Science Fellow, Lyu studies how neural circuits, specifically the fly’s olfactory circuit, are assembled during the brain’s development.
 He enjoys teaching and is eager to be a mentor to young scientists.

 Faculty host: Markus Covert and Chris Garcia